-China-EU relations on knife edge after sanctions
+China-EU relations on knife-edge after sanctions

 The EU sanctions are backed by classified "evidence-packages" designed to stand up in court.

-And they give the lie to Chinese denials of what top human rights groups have called "genocide" of the Xinjiang-region Muslims.
+And they give the lie to Chinese denials of what human rights groups have called "genocide" of the Xinjiang-region Muslims.

 "Chinese authorities will continue to face consequences as long as atrocities occur," the US state department said the same day.